Azure AD Connect stopped syncing to Azure AD. Looking in Azure AD Connect Synchronization Service…

 - Download Microsoft Azure Active Directory Connect

-- Upgrade Azure AD Connect
+- Upgrade Azure AD Connect (in-place upgrade)

 Note: Upgrade Azure AD Connect to V2.x before August 31, 2022.
 Otherwise, several components will go out of support.